Microchip-MPLAB-Harmony/core_apps_sam_e70_s70_v70_v71/apps/system/console_debug/sys_console_debug_usb_read_write/readme.md

 ### Setting up [SAM E70 Xplained Ultra Evaluation Kit](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/DM320113)

 - Connect the Debug USB port on the board to the computer using a micro USB cable
+- Jumper J203 must be shorted between PB08 and VBUS (positions 2 and 3)
+- Use TARGET USB J202 connector on the board to connect the USB Device to the the USB Host PC

 ## Running the Application